Nathan Healy

 Leasing Solar Panels

-Unfortunately, Palmetto doesn’t currently offer solar leasing or Power Purchase Agreement (PPA) options in Oregon.
-However, we provide alternative financing solutions that can make solar accessible without large upfront costs.
+Unfortunately, Palmetto does not currently offer solar lease or Power Purchase Agreement (PPA) options in Oregon.
+While these financing alternatives help homeowners go solar without large upfront costs in other states, they’re not available for Corvallis residents at this time.

 Go solar without the investment